Edric-Matwiejew/QuOp_MPI/README.md

 Will install QuOp_MPI with reference to the QuOp_MPI source folder.
 This is useful if you wish to debug or modify the package.

-Finally, check for successul installtion by:
+Finally, check for successful installation by:

     mpiexec -N 2 python3 -m quop_mpi